-Please contact Corporate Revenue for license information.
+Contact Corporate Revenue for license information.

-Please contact Revenue for license information.
+Contact Corporate Revenue for license information.
 Trade shows are defined as a place where goods or merchandise are offered for sale by retail or auction on a short-term basis such as hobby shows, home improvement shows, sportsman shows, and craft shows.
 A trade show license covers all individuals offering goods or merchandise for sale at the trade show.
 If a trade show is operating at more than one location, a license must be obtained for each location.

 A contractor is any person who constructs, alters, maintains, repairs or removes buildings or structures, installs heating units, plumbing or other fixtures or performs other similar work.
-Contractors who do not have a permanent business location in Saskatoon, but are conducting business within the city, are required to purchase a non-resident contractor's license from Revenue.
+Contractors who do not have a permanent business location in Saskatoon, but are conducting business within the city, are required to purchase a non-resident contractor's license from Corporate Revenue.

 Plumbing Contractor License

 Applications must receive approval of the City of Saskatoon Plumbing Inspector.
 Plumbers are required to meet with the Plumbing Inspector to receive an information package and instructions regarding plumbing permit applications.
 Plumbers must also submit their original Journeyman Certificate of Qualification for the inspector to view.
 Set an appointment to meet with the Plumbing Inspector .